Reactive arthritis

 - sensitivity to light

-See an eye specialist or go to your nearest emergency department as soon as possible if one of your eyes becomes very painful and the vision becomes misty.
+See an eye specialist or contact urgent and emergency care services as soon as possible if one of your eyes becomes very painful and the vision becomes misty.

 Other symptoms